2012 United States House of Representatives elections in Virginia

-The 2012 United States House of Representatives elections in Virginia were held on Tuesday, November 6, 2012 to elect the 11 U.S. representatives from Virginia, one from each of the state's 11 congressional districts.
-Representatives are elected for two-year terms; those elected will serve in the 113th Congress from January 2013 until January 2015.
+The 2012 United States House of Representatives elections in Virginia were held on Tuesday, November 6, 2012, to elect the 11 U.S. representatives from Virginia, one from each of the state's 11 congressional districts.
+Representatives are elected for two-year terms; those elected would serve in the 113th Congress from January 2013 until January 2015.
 The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election, and a U.S. Senate election.

 Overview

 District 1

-Republican Rob Wittman, who has represented the 1st District since December 2007, ran for re-election.
+Republican Rob Wittman, who had represented the 1st District since December 2007, ran for re-election.